MatmaRex/patchdemo/README.md

 ----
 **Can you delete it when you are done with it?**

 Yes.
-For any wiki you create, you will see a `Delete` link in the `Action` column of this table: https://patchdemo.wmflabs.org/.
+For any wiki you create, you will see a `Delete` link in the `Action` column of the table of previously generated wikis on the main page.
 We advise you to delete the wikis you create when you are finished with them and/or when the patch you created the wiki to test is merged.

 **How long do the Patch demo wiki instances last for?**